 And don't even try to book a reward ticket on your mobile phone.
 For some unknown reason, the Qantas mobile site won't recognise any city outside Australia!

-So it isn't surprising to get an error message from time to time.
-What is surprising, however, is the total lack of any context or meaning.
+It isn't surprising to get an error message from time to time.
+What is surprising, however, is the total lack of any context or meaning of the error.
 How on earth is the typical consumer supposed to figure out that, actually, Qantas was quite right to redirect me to an error message because, of course, the middle segment in my four segment flight is technically defined as a "through" route (whatever that means) and therefore should not be available to book?

 It is these corner cases, these pesky errors, that we are going to strive to define.
 Here we go!